approach0/docs/content/en/internals.md

 The math keyword with maximum upperbound score will associate a MATH_REWARD_WEIGHT and other math keyword will associate a MATH_PENALTY_WEIGHT weight.

-After preparing keywords, all inverted list iterators are generated and they are inserted to a *max-score* merger.
+After preparing keywords, all inverted list iterators are generated and they are inserted into a *max-score* merger.
 The order of merge lists are:
 ```
 [0] high upp term keyword